junxit/us-congress-bills-109/metadata.md

 - 2006-03-16 — Committee on Indian Affairs.
 Reported by Senator McCain without amendment.
 With written report No. 109-221.
 - 2006-03-16 — Committee on Indian Affairs.
 Reported by Senator McCain without amendment.
 With written report No. 109-221.
 - 2006-03-16 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 374.
+- 2006-04-04 — Ordered placed on Senate Legislative Calendar under General Orders.
+Calendar No. 390.
+- 2006-04-04 — Referred to the Committee on Banking, Housing, and Urban Affairs by unanimous consent.
+- 2006-04-04 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.
+- 2006-04-04 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.